cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 Take a look at the video.
 They lead you through the proces in creating your first product feed.

-= Install woocommerce google feed manager =
+= Install WooCommerce Google Feed Manager =
 [youtube https://www.youtube.com/watch?v=bgEFUWAdNOc]

 = How to setup a basic feed =